 Please remember, if you or any of your household are self-isolating because you have symptoms of Covid-19, we will not visit your home except for in an emergency.
 Please let us know if we book an appointment and this is the case.

 If you live in shared accommodation or homes with communal areas, it is likely that these areas will now start to open up.
 The managers of each scheme will advise on the scheme specific health and safety measures that should continue to be followed.

 If you need support or advice - about anything from paying your rent to coping with isolation - please speak to your housing officer, or call us on 0330 678 0277

 We are committed to supporting our customers during this unprecedented national crisis caused by Covid-19.
 If you have any question or concerns about paying your rent during this time, please contact us.

 There will be no reductions to rent or rent free weeks or months throughout this period.
 The Government has implemented special measures to help those who are adversely affected.

 Job Retention Scheme

 If your employer cannot cover staff costs due to Covid-19, they may be able to access support to continue paying part of your wage, to avoid redundancies.
-This is called the Furlough scheme and it has now been extended until March.
+This is called the Furlough scheme.
 If your employer intends to access the Furlough scheme, they will discuss with you becoming classified as a furloughed worker.
 This would mean that you are kept on your employer’s payroll, rather than being laid off.